Massachusetts Water Resources Authority: Metro Boston sewage

 In 1884, the Boston Main Drainage System was completed, carrying sewage from 18 towns to Moon Island to be held for an outgoing tide.
 In the early 1900s, the sewage was pumped directly into Boston Harbor.
 The Metropolitan District Commission built a sewage treatment plant at Nut Island in 1952, and another at Deer Island in 1968.
 The Clean Water Act of 1972 imposed more stringent requirements.
 MWRA stopped discharging floating debris and fluids (scum) into Boston Harbor in 1989; it is now landfilled.
 Dumping of sludge into Boston Harbor ended in 1991 by using a facility in Quincy to convert it into fertilizer.

 Sewage processing was improved and consolidated at Deer Island in the 1990s, with a deep-water discharge system finished in 2000.
 In 1993, the Charlestown sewage pumping station was named after long-time MWRA sewage engineer Peter M. DeLauri.
 Federally mandated projects to reduce combined sewer outflow events into Boston Harbor and local rivers were ongoing as of 2004.

 The South Boston CSO Storage Tunnel was completed in 2011.

 Sludge is transported from Deer Island via the Inter-Island Tunnel to Quincy, where it is pelletized for sale as fertilizer by the New England Fertilizer Company and the MWRA itself doing business as Bay State Fertilizer.
 Some fertilizer is transported by the MWRA-owned Fore River Railroad.
-Discharges to Massachusetts Bay are disinfected with sodium hypochlorite, then de-chlorinated with sodium bisulfite.
+Treated effluent water discharges to Massachusetts Bay are first disinfected with sodium hypochlorite, and then de-chlorinated with sodium bisulfite.

 Major headworks send sewage to the Deer Island Treatment plant from Chelsea Creek, the Columbus Park neighborhood of South Boston, the new Nut Island Headworks, Ward Street in Roxbury, and the Winthrop Terminal Facility.
 Thirteen pumping stations help feed the system, including the Intermediate Pumping Station in North Weymouth, DeLauri station in Charlestown, and a rehabilitated station on Alewife Brook Parkway in Somerville.
 The system also has a number of combined sewage overflow prevention storage tunnels and emergency discharge points.